ibm-cloud-docs/satellite/hosts.md

 ## Updating {{site.data.keyword.satelliteshort}} location control plane hosts
 {: #host-update-location}

-IBM provides version updates for your hosts that are assigned to the {{site.data.keyword.satelliteshort}} location control plane.
+{{site.data.keyword.IBM_notm}} provides version updates for your hosts that are assigned to the {{site.data.keyword.satelliteshort}} location control plane.
 The version updates include OpenShift Container Platform, the operating system, and security patches.
 You choose when to apply the host version updates by following a process to detach the hosts from your location, reload the host machine in the infrastructure provider, and reattach and reassign the host to the {{site.data.keyword.satelliteshort}} location control plane.
 {: shortdesc}

 1. Review the [Considerations before you update](#host-update-considerations) to make sure that you have enough capacity to keep your location healthy during the host update.